A happy employee is more productive and works with others better.

 Some may be designated drivers, other may not be interested in alcohol at all.

-Champagne, wine, beer, and other simple alcoholic beverages helps employees loosen up and bond.
+On the flip side, champagne, wine, beer, and other simple alcoholic beverages helps employees loosen up and bond.

 A study by the University of Pittsburgh found that moderate amounts of alcohol improves social bonding and relieves negative feelings like anxiety.